LalbaAnthony/memo-minder/README.md

 ## Contributing

 Contributions are always appreciated!
-If you'd like to contribute to MemoryMaster, please fork the repository and submit a pull request with your changes.
+If you'd like to contribute to Memo Minder, please fork the repository and submit a pull request with your changes.